SmartlyDressedGames/Unturned-Docs/assets/vehicle-asset.rst

 .. deprecated:: 3.23.4.0

-**Pitch_Drive** *float*: Multiplier on the pitch of the engine audio while driving.
-Defaults to 0.03 when using ``Engine Helicopter``, or to 0.1 when using ``Engine Blimp``.
-For other ``Engine`` enumerators, it defaults to 0.025 if the audio clip is named "Engine_Large", or to 0.075 if the audio clip is named "Engine_Small".

-**Pitch_Idle** *float*: Multiplier on the pitch of the engine audio while idle.
-Defaults to 0.625 if the audio clip is named "Engine_Large, or to 0.75 if the audio clip is named "Engine_Small".

 **Reclined** *flag*: Player character should use a reclined idle animation.

 **Should_Spawn_Seat_Capsules** *bool*: If true, capsule colliders will be attached to the ``Seat`` GameObject in order to prevent players from clipping into the ground.
 This is useful for vehicles that do not have a roof.
 Defaults to false.